ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-4/section-3/0-haskell-issue.md

 ---
 title: >-
-  The Fiction of Haskell's "Theoretical Superiority": A Critical Verification from a Category Theory Perspective and Its Educational Impact on Beginners
+  The Myth of Haskell's "Theoretical Superiority": A Critical Verification from a Category Theory Perspective and Its Educational Impact on Beginners
 description: >-
   Haskell's intellectual contributions to the programming world are immeasurable.
 In particular, its pioneering role in the practical